Jasper High School (Indiana)

-Jasper High School (JHS) is a public high school located in Jasper, Indiana, that serves grades 9 through 12 and is one of five in the Greater Jasper Consolidated Schools' district.
+Jasper High School (JHS) is a public high school located in Jasper, Indiana, United States.
+It serves grades 9 through 12, and is the only high school in the Greater Jasper Consolidated Schools district.
 The principal is Geoff Mauck.
-The Vice Principal is Dr. Cassidy Nalley.
 JHS has an enrollment of approximately 1,050 students.
 The school's colors are black and gold.
 The school song is set to the tune "Indiana, Our Indiana", and the mascot is the wildcat.

 History

 Jasper High School was built in 1978 and subsequent remodeling was carried out in 2002.
 The facilities include 206,000 square feet, built on 50 acres of land.

-In 2014, the school was once again recognized as an Indiana "four star school".
+In 2014, JHS was recognized as an Indiana "four star school".

 Jasper draws students from the Bainbridge, Madison and Boone townships in Dubois County.